 - 2 tablespoons cornstarch

-- Combine the chopped apples with the sugar, cider, bourbon, salt and cinnamon.
-Split the vanilla bean and scrape out the seeds.
+- Combine 3 pounds apples (diced) with 4 oz brown sugar, 4 oz apple cider, 2 oz Bourbon, ⅛ teaspoon salt and 1 teaspoon ground cinnamon.
+Split ½ vanilla bean and scrape out the seeds.
 Add the seeds and bean pod to the apples.
 Set aside to macerate for at least 1 hour and as long as 3 hours.
 (See Note)

 - Drain the apples, saving the juice.
-Combine 1/4 cup of the juice with the corn starch.
-Set Aside
+Combine ¼ cup of the juice with 2 tablespoons cornstarch.
+Set aside

 - Put the apples and the rest of the juice in a large saucepan.
 Cook over medium-high until the juices begin to boil.
 Reduce the heat to medium-low and continue cooking until the apples are crisp-tender, stirring often.
 The apples should still hold their shape.
 The exact time will depend on the type of apple, estimate 10 minutes.